Hobnail

+History

 Hobnailed boots (in Scotland "tackety boots") are boots with hobnails (nails inserted into the soles of the boots), usually installed in a regular pattern, over the sole.
 They usually have an iron horseshoe-shaped insert, called a heel iron, to strengthen the heel, and an iron toe-piece.
 They may also have steel toecaps.
 The hobnails project below the sole and provide traction on soft or rocky terrain and snow, but they tend to slide on smooth, hard surfaces.

 They have been used since antiquity for inexpensive durable footwear, often by workmen and the military.
-Examples include the caligae of the Roman military, the "ammo boot" in use by the British and Commonwealth armies from the 1860's and the US Army "trench boots" of World War I.
+Examples include the caligae of the Roman military, the "ammo boot" in use by the British and Commonwealth armies from the 1860s and the US Army "trench boots" of World War I.

 Important design work for the modern hobnailed boot was done during World War I, e.g. the "Pershing boot" in the United States.

 Problems experienced in designing WWI US Army boots were: